 I am writing this from PayPal India branch (Chennai) and all anyone is talking about is what is going to happen.
 Everyone is scared about their job and those who aren’t are planning to leave anyway.
 The only people remaining are the people who have got support from the upper management.
 And that is where the circle is completed.
 The action of the president has caused blatant nepotism to be visible all over the company; something that was hidden and situated above the common workers until now.

 One would wonder if this wasn’t visible to the board before.
 Let us consider both possibilities:

 Board is highly myopic in this scenario.
-The future of the company boils down to the power of president in changing the culture.
+The future of the company boils down to the power of the president in changing the culture.
 A highly chaotic environment is to follow soon.
 Anybody who sees it coming will definitely leave for calmer waters.

 In either case, it is a bad time to be a developer in the company.
 The pay isn’t that good for most people in Chennai (because almost all of them are on contract) and the only reason to remain in the company is nepotism.

 This post consists and represents my and only my opinions.
-I have tried to avoid mentioning personal anecdotes (of which I have plenty), many other company wide directives etc.
+I have tried to avoid mentioning personal anecdotes (of which I have plenty), many other company-wide directives, etc.